Gugulethu-Nyoni/semantq/docs/Semantq-Syntax-Comprehensive.md

 This documentation covers all currently supported syntax patterns in a hierarchical organization, from basic elements to complex nested structures.

 More blocks to be added.

+### Semantq Syntax Philosophy:

+Consistency, intuition, flexibility, elegance and efficiency.

+---

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+For more details, check out the [Semantq documentation](https://github.com/Gugulethu-Nyoni/semantq)